 Get access to the same network security tool that Information Security Professionals use to

 detect suspicious .exe apps, bandwidth wasters, and privacy violators.

 Trust by over 20 million people.

 Why does backgroundtaskhost.exe access the network?

 While investigating backgroundtaskhost.exe with the GlassWire network security monitor on our devices based in Austin, TX USA we found it connects to servers at e16646.dspg.akamaiedge.net controlled by Akamai’s Content Delivery Network which are probably leased out by Microsoft.
-We have noticed this .exe tends to be one of the first executables to access the network with Windows 10 when monitoring the network with GlassWire.
+We have noticed this .exe tends to be one of the first executables to access the network with Windows 10 or 11 when monitoring the network with GlassWire.
 We’ve blocked this app with GlassWire’s firewall and we did not notice any major issues with doing so.
 It appears Cortana can be disabled in Windows settings (under settings/Cortana) if you don’t like having an AI friend in Windows.

 Our goal at GlassWire is to help people protect their privacy and security.

 We have helped over 20 million people protect their devices from threats.